What are Porcelain Veneers?

 On average, veneers last 15 years but can last much longer, 20+ years, depending on various factors.
 These factors include tooth preparation – if the veneer is bonded to the tooth enamel (as opposed to the dentin layer underneath), that is a better, stronger bond and lasts longer.

-Having veneers does not protect you from experiencing decay, cavities or gum disease.
-Therefore, it is vital to continue with your regular checkups.
+Having veneers does not protect you from experiencing decay, cavities, or gum disease.
+Therefore, it is vital to continue with your regular checkups by visiting a dentist in Clairemont.

 If you want to restore and enhance the look of your smile, you have two great options – dental crowns or veneers.